Perfect commuting graphs: Introduction

 \subsection{Acknowledgments}

 The second author was a visitor at the University of Bristol while this work was undertaken and would like to thank the members of the Department of Mathematics for their hospitality.
+Both authors would like to thank Professor J\"urgen M\"uller for help with the GAP calculations discussed in \S\ref{s: extensions}.